brycewray/hugo-site/content/posts/2022/03/using-dart-sass-hugo-sequel.md

 And all of that gives you what, you ask?
 Very simply, it gives you the full speed and efficiency of [Hugo Pipes](https://gohugo.io/hugo-pipes) **and** the up-to-date quality of Dart Sass, all together.
 Until now, that wasn't possible.
 Oh, and it also frees you [Node.js](https://nodejs.org)-hating Hugo users from all those dependencies which can give you the willies.

 *Finally: as always, thanks to Pedersen ([@bep](https://github.com/bep)) for his continuing efforts, above and beyond his already substantial day-to-day development work, for the Hugo community!*

+**Update, 2022-05-18**: I've since come up with what I consider to be a [better, or at least safer, way](/posts/2022/05/using-dart-sass-hugo-github-actions-edition/).
+{.yellowBox}